 Skip to main content

 POST /excel/analyze is the read-only variant of /excel/generate.
-It runs the Excel agent in mode=ask against a previously uploaded file and returns a plain-text answer in a JSON envelope — no document is produced, no storage writes happen.
-Use it when you want to query an existing spreadsheet without modifying it.
-Typical use cases include customer-facing Q&A over uploaded workbooks, summarization pipelines over structured data, and data validation checks (“does this budget balance?”, “are there any #REF! errors?”).
+It runs the Excel agent in mode=ask against a previously-uploaded file and returns a JSON answer — no document produced, no storage writes.
+Use it for:

 /excel/generate/excel/analyze